iva-dtis/iva-dtis.github.io/_pages/robotics.md

 };
 </script>

+Our work concerns vision and, more generally, on-board data processing for autonomous navigation and environment modeling by one or more robots.
+They are largely in line with the [Copernic Lab](https://w3.onera.fr/copernic/node/18), which brings together experimental and methodological resources at ONERA Palaiseau for autonomous robotics.

 ## Visual Localization

 ### OV2SLAM: Online Versatile Visual SLAM
 #### Maxime Ferrera, Alexandre Eudes, Julien Moras, Martial Sanfourche and Guy Le Besnerais